wso2/docs-mi/en/docs/install-and-setup/setup/brokers/configure-with-rabbitmq.md

 ## Configure proxy-level throttling

-To enable throttling for RabbitMQ proxy service listener, you can add the following configuration to the proxy service.
+To enable throttling for the RabbitMQ proxy service listener, you can add the following configuration to the proxy service:

 ```toml
     <parameter name="rabbitmq.proxy.throttle.enabled">true</parameter>